 You can order your service parts from your Blue Bird Distributor or directly from Blue Bird Body Company, Fort Valley, Georgia.
 When placing an order give the quantity, Blue Bird part number and a brief description.
 If for some reason you have been unable to find the part number, advise the quantity and a complete parts description, along with the body number for which the parts are required.
-The body number of your Blue Bird may be found on the Data Plate which is inside the electrical box compartment.
-The electrical box compartment is inside the coach immediately to the right of the entrance door.
+The body number of your Blue Bird may be found on the Data Plate which is located on the crossmember in the engine compartment.
 A picture of the Data Plate appears on the inside front cover of this catalog.